CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/tank.md

         input(Collection<IIngredient>)
         ```

     - `#!groovy FluidStackList`.
 Sets the fluid inputs of the recipe.
 Requires greater than or equal to 0 and less than or equal to 1.
-(Default `null`).

         ```groovy
         fluidInput(FluidStack)